rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.8.10 =
+= 3.8.11 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix BuddyPress comment filter issue, fix plupload max_file_size parameters.
+Update album edit template, fix BuddyPress activity content on media edit, autoplay video in lightbox.

 == Sponsors ==